Window Film Blog

 Thermal stress is a physical phenomenon that occurs when an object is exposed to temperature changes.
 When an object is heated or cooled, its molecules expand or contract, causing the object to undergo thermal expansion or contraction.
 This can create stress within the object as different parts expand or contract at different rates.

-Thermal stress can be particularly problematic in materials such as glass, which have low coefficients of thermal expansion.
+Thermal stress can be problematic in materials such as glass, which have low coefficients of thermal expansion.
 This means that they expand or contract relatively little in response to changes in temperature.
-When such materials are exposed to rapid temperature changes or to extreme temperature differentials, they can experience significant stress, which can lead to cracking or even fracture.
+When such materials are exposed to rapid temperature changes or to extreme temperature differentials, they can experience significant stress, which can lead to cracking.
+The rapid warming can also cause a pressure differential inside the window that causes the seals to blow.

 Evaluate for other contributing factors